 Cardozo's David Rudenstine Postgraduate Fellowship provides one student from each year's graduating class funding to pursue work in public interest law for one year.
 Made possible by a generous grant from Susan Halpern, the Fellowship gives recent graduates support as they begin careers in public service.

 - One David Rudenstine Fellow will be selected from each year's graduating class.
 The Fellow will be selected by members of the Cardozo administration and/or faculty.

 - Fellows will commit to working for one calendar year (12 months), beginning in the fall after graduation.
-The year of work must be completed by December 31 of the following year.

 - Fellows must have a host organization in the United States--a 501(c)(3) nonprofit organization--that will commit to hosting them for the duration of their fellowship, including providing them with training, supervision, and workspace.
 The host organization must also agree to provide the Fellow with one month off from the fellowship to prepare for the February bar examination if the Fellow takes and does not pass the July bar examination after graduation.